abhishekmak2132/platform_manifest_twrp_aosp/README.md

+name: Build TWRP

+on:
+  push:
+    branches:
+      - twrp-12.1
+  pull_request:
+    branches:
+      - twrp-12.1

+jobs:
+  build:
+    runs-on: ubuntu-latest

+    steps:
+    - name: Checkout repository
+      uses: actions/checkout@v2

+    - name: Set up JDK 11
+      uses: actions/setup-java@v2
+      with:
+        java-version: '11'

+    - name: Build TWRP
+      run: |
+        echo "Building TWRP..."
+        # Add your build commands here
+        # Example:
-Let's verify the content of the workflow file and check the repository settings to ensure that everything is correctly configured.
+        # ./gradlew buildLet's verify the content of the workflow file and check the repository settings to ensure that everything is correctly configured.
 I'll start by fetching the `.github/workflows/build-twrp.yml` file from your repository.It seems I am unable to fetch the workflow file.
 Please manually verify that the `.github/workflows/build-twrp.yml` file exists in your repository and is correctly formatted.
 You can check this in the "Code" tab of your repository under `.github/workflows`.
 If the file exists and is correctly set up, try pushing a new commit to the `twrp-12.1` branch to trigger the workflow.It seems there was an issue fetching the jobs for the given workflow run ID.
 To troubleshoot further, please:

 1. Verify the `.github/workflows/build-twrp.yml` file exists in your repository.
 2. Ensure the file is correctly formatted and contains the appropriate content.